Cyprien-GEHU/holbertonschool-shell/permissions/README.md

-2-groups: The script print all groups the current user is part of 3-new_owner : The script will change the owner of the file "hello" to user "betty" 4-empty : The Script will creates an empty file called "hello"
+2-groups: The script print all groups the current user is part of 3-new_owner : The script will change the owner of the file "hello" to user "betty" 4-empty : The Script will creates an empty file called "hello" 5-execute : the Script add execute persomission to the owner of the file